 Thanks to the aforementioned factors, California ranks #1 in total FDI nationwide with over $41.5 billion according to the US Bureau of Economic Analysis.

-More specifically, it is #3 in foreign investments for commercial real estate directly behind Florida and Texas.
-The leading contributions of foreign investments for CRE were from China and California’s neighbor, Mexico.
+More specifically, California’s FDI is responsible for 843,900 jobs in the state.
+The leading contributions of foreign investments for commercial real estate were from China and California’s neighbor, Mexico.
 Bisnow.com cites that a majority of the international CRE investments were for commercial rental properties and business investments.

-The Opportunity Index ranks California 23rd with a score of 55, which is above the national average of 52.4.
-The Opportunity Index is an annual measurement of 16 key indicators at the state level for economic, educational and civic metrics that contribute to / hinder opportunity and economic mobility.
+The Opportunity Index ranks California 16th with a score of 56.7, which is above the national average of 53.2.
+The Opportunity Index is an annual measurement of 16 key indicators at the state level for economic, educational, and civic metrics that contribute to / hinder opportunity and economic mobility.

-US News & World Report also ranked California 9th in Household Income nationwide, with a median income of $71.8K nationwide.
-That is $11,400 (16%) more than the national average.
-This provides more expendable income for the average consumer to fuel the retail economy, which is one of the primary contributors to the state’s GDP, $330 billion reported in 2017.
+California also enjoys a median income of $80K.
+That is $14,288 (12%) more than the national average.
+This provides more expendable income for the average consumer to fuel the retail economy in particular, which is one of the primary contributors to the state’s GDP, $309 billion reported in 2021.

 4) Tourism in the Golden State

-California is the most visited state in the United States due to its natural wonders, incredible cities and impeccable beaches.
+When people talk about California, it’s hard not to mention attractions like Disneyland and wine country (think Napa and Sonoma wine country to the north, and Santa Barbara wine country to the south), and for good reason.
+California is in the top two most visited states in the United States due in part to its natural wonders, incredible cities and impeccable beaches.
+It is also considered the most fun state, according to WalletHub.
 California is not only a go-to destination for international visitors, but it is also ranked #1 for interstate tourism according to Business Insider.
-BI reported on a study by HotelsCombined.com that looked at the states with most booked hotel rooms from within the United States.
+BI reported on a study by HotelsCombined.com that looked at the states with the most booked hotel rooms from within the United States.

 These facts and figures make California, particularly Southern California, desirable for potential commercial real estate investments, especially in the retail sector.